HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: cid
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as int(10) in the database

 - Parameter: userid
    - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: ID of the user.
+Stored as int(10) in the database

 ## Calling Methods
 - POST